 Atmospheric Aerosol Physics

 The research carried out in the Aerosol Physics Group is focused on atmospheric aerosols, which are liquid or solid particles suspended in the atmosphere.
 The group studies how atmospheric aerosols form and the role they play in the Earth's climate through their interactions with clouds.
 The group has a unique capability of integrating laboratory and outdoor measurements with theories and models in order to understand and predict the impacts of human-caused and natural changes on climate.
-Aerosol physics group is in central role in UEF top level strategic research area Aerosols, Climate Change and Human Health.
+Aerosol physics group is in central role in UEF top level strategic profiling area Environmental change and sufficiency of natural resources.

 Aerosol research group in UEF concentrates on four main topics

 Secondary organic aerosol (SOA) refers to the aerosol material that is formed when volatile organic compounds from biogenic and anthropogenic sources oxidize and form condensable vapors.
 SOA is known to form a significant fraction of atmospheric aerosols but large uncertainties are still associated with the identities of the participating compounds and their properties.
 This reflects as an uncertainty in the global atmospheric model simulations.
 Our group studies SOA formation and properties by combining experimental and modelling methods.
 The measurement infrastructure includes e.g. multiple atmospheric simulation chambers and the measurements station at the top of the Puijo-tower.
 In the modelling the emphasis is on the dynamics and thermodynamics of the SOA related processes.
 In our research on SOA formation and properties we concentrate especially on: